 At Pivot, we believe that poverty and social exclusion are not inevitable.

-- We’ve successfully protected the constitutional rights of vulnerable and marginalized people by challenging federal legislation that puts the lives of sex workers in danger
+- We have protected the constitutional rights of sex workers by successfully challenging federal legislation that puts their lives in danger.

 - We have worked with vulnerable people who use drugs to breakdown legal barriers to life-saving harm reduction and drug substitution treatments.

 - We have supported victims of police misconduct and excessive force to stand up for their rights and spark changes in policing practice.

 - We have helped homeless people secure important legal decisions confirming their right to shelter themselves from the elements and make equal use of public space.

 There has been a lot of progress, but there is more work to be done.
 Join our email list to keep up to learn more about the issues you care about, keep up-to-date on Pivot's campaigns, and find out how you can get involved.